-'I sincerely feel the way I voted," said Zimmerman.
+"I sincerely feel the way I voted," said Zimmerman.
 'We just gave all the other administrative staff three-year contracts and to me that is a vote of confidence and support.
-Even the President of the United States only gets a four-year Hartman commented to the board about the merits of a long-term contract for superintendents and said one is needed in order for an administrator to properly guide the Martin added again that his vote was not personal, but that he felt the board just should not obligate itself to long-term contracts.
+Even the President of the United States only gets a four-year that he felt the board just should not obligate itself to longterm contracts.
 He said he felt Hartman was doing a fine job in the post as superintendent.
-We support the staff and the school every time we meet by the voting record we have and the decisions we have made all year," said Martin.
-"All our votes have backed them up.
-My vote against is nothing personal and if it offended you personally, then I apologize.